ioanStefan/app-server/README.md

 As a design pattern the MVC format was applied.
 For each route a controller file and a model file was created.
 For the client application was used VueJS framework and the application can be found here: https://github.com/ioanStefan/app-client .
+Applying this desing keeps the code structured and well organised .

 As database was choose a JSON file wich can be found in app_db directory.
 The file contains two arrays, users and projects, where registered users and created projects are stored.
+With JSON format is pretty easy to work in JS.

 For access limitation a helper was created, auth.js, in helpers directory wich limit the access on application based on the requirements.

+As Login verification was choose Passport.js with JWT technology.
+Easy to use and fast implementation.
+Generated token is stored on the client side in localStorage.
+At logout data stored in localStorage is deleted.